Sun Wukong and the Buddhist Saint Mulian

 As previously noted, Five Elements Theory dictates that metal has dominion over water.
 Therefore, an iron pillar would have been the best tool for controlling vast bodies of water, including the Eastern Ocean.
 This explains why the pillar was in the dragon treasury.
 The connection between Yu and Monkey comes in the form of the aforementioned Wuzhiqi tale.

 The pillar has ties to two literary precursors of Sun’s staff appearing in the earliest known edition of the novel, The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century).
-Our hero uses an iron staff borrowed from the Queen Mother of the West and a Golden Ringed Monk’s staff given to him by the Mahabramha Deva, king of the gods.
+Our hero uses an iron staff borrowed from the Queen Mother of the West and a golden-ringed monk’s staff given to him by the Mahabramha Deva, king of the gods.
 One chapter sees the latter being changed into a “gigantic yaksha whose head touched the sky and whose feet straddled the earth” in order to fight a demon (Wivell, 1994, p.
 1189).
 The transformative powers of the monk’s staff was eventually grafted onto the iron staff to create the current incarnation of Monkey’s staff.
 These powers were, in effect, transferred to the pillar, giving it the ability to grow or shrink to any size.
 This is why the novel states Yu used the pillar as a ruler to set the depths of the rivers and oceans.

 I have written an article that discusses the magic powers of the staff.
 These include the ability to shrink and grow, control the ocean, astral project and entangle with Monkey’s spirit, multiply endlessly, pick locks, and transform into various objects.
 It also has sentience to a certain degree.